 In Baby, a book published by the New Zealand Woman’s Weekly in 1960, a doctor provided this advice: ‘Most babies do very nicely on practically any form of cow’s milk so long as some water and sugar are added for the first few months.
 Two of milk to one of water and a level teaspoon of sugar to every added ounce of water is a good basis to start from.’1

-Numbers increased from the early 1970s as groups like the La Leche League promoted breastfeeding.
-Rates were between 80% and 90% throughout the 1980s and mid-1990s.
-In the 2010s, more than 80% of mothers were still breastfeeding at six weeks, though rates dropped significantly after this.
+The numbers breastfeeding increased from the early 1970s as groups like the La Leche League promoted the practice.
+Rates were between 80% and 90% throughout the 1980s and into the mid-1990s.
+In the 2010s, more than 80% of mothers were breastfeeding at six weeks, though rates then dropped significantly.
 Māori, Pacific and Asian women had lower rates than Pākehā women.

 If women did not breastfeed, infant formula was the main substitute.
 Plunket also provided information on ‘humanised milk’ (modified cow’s milk) and sold formula through the Karitane Products Society.

 Cow’s milk sweetened with sugar or condensed milk was common until the 1970s.
 Fruit juice was given to babies well into the 20th century.
 In the early 21st century an exclusive diet of either breast milk or formula was recommended until babies reached four to six months.